CamiloGTR/awesome-software-for-students/README.md

 ## Email & Web
 * [Thunderbird](https://www.thunderbird.net): a free email application that's easy to set up and customize.
-* Firefox - Web browser with a large collection of add-ons available.
+* [Firefox](): Web browser with a large collection of add-ons available.
 It is backed by Mozilla, a non-profit organization that supports innovation, freedom, and an open Web.

 ## Passwords
 * [Keepass](https://keepass.info/): KeePass is a free open source password manager, which helps you to manage your passwords in a secure way.
 You can put all your passwords in one database, which is locked with one master key or a key file.